 - Discuss interests with your students and decide on a topic.

 - Research and gather resources on the topic.
-Use the library, printables, audiobooks, Netflix, documentaries, museums, and more!
+Use the library, free printables, audiobooks, Netflix, documentaries, museums, and more!

 - Think of ways to incorporate subjects like math, language arts, writing, etc. into the topic.